eth-cscs/alps-uenv/docs/pkg-application-tutorial.md

 # Application Packaging Tutorial

+!!! info "target audience"

+    The target audience for this tutorial is CSCS staff who want to provide an application or programming enivoronment uenv for users on Alps.
+    We assume that you are familiar with Spack and how to build uenv using Stackinator - the focus here will be on best practices.

+This tutorial walks through configuring and maintaining a uenv recipe and deployment a representatative HPC application.
+The uenv has to support some commone use cases, and should cover most of the aspects of deploying your own uenv.

 [Arbor](https://arbor-sim.org/) is scientific software for neuroscience simulation, with features including:

 * A C++ library with a Python interface
-* Distributed exexcution through MPI
+* Distributed execution through MPI
 * Multicore simulation
 * Support for both NVIDIA and AMD GPUs

-Users of Arbor fall into two camps: those who require a version installed, ready to use, on the system; and those who need to build their own copy.

-This tutorial walks through configuring and maintaining a uenv recipe and deployment for Arbor that supports the different users, which should cover most of the aspects of deploying your own uenv.

 ## Requirements